How to Find Us

 - Utilization of the Botanical Garden is at your own risk, particularly in the case of stormy weather, snow or ice.
 No liability can be accepted for accidents.
 We especially caution you about touching or consuming parts of poisonous plants!

 - Removal of plants or parts of plants is prohibited in general and may be prosecuted!
 Some plants are very difficult to replace or are of paramount importance for purposes of research or species conservation, so any loss should be avoided.
+The number of poisonous or allergenic plants from around the world is high, they are often indicated by red labels.
+Yellow labels denote ex-situ conservation of plant taxa threatend by extinction and require extreme caution.

 - Children up to 14 years of age may access the garden only when accompanied by an adult.
 Adults are responsible for the behavior of children.
 Groups of more than 15 children need to be accompanied by more than one adult.
 Teachers are asked to notify the garden administration about visits of school classes.